 A: Video games, tinkering with electronics, and learning about tech & physics when my brain has the capacity.
 I also like to play soccer when I can find pickup games.

-Q: If you had to stay up all night, what drinks and snacks would you need to keep you going?
+Q: If you had to stay up all night for a hackathon, what drinks and snacks would you need to keep you going?

 A: Chai spiced-tea and any snack.